soundar3078/FlappyBird_AI_using_NEAT_ALGORITHM/README.md

     Game Assets: Replace images in the imgs/ directory to change the game's visual style.
     NEAT Settings: Tune values in config_feedforward.txt to control learning behavior.

+## Conclusion

+This project demonstrates how the NEAT algorithm can be used to train an AI to play Flappy Bird.
+By evolving neural networks over generations, the AI progressively learns to navigate through pipes and score higher.
+Feel free to experiment with different configurations to observe various learning behaviors.

+Enjoy watching your AI master Flappy Bird! 🐦🎮